emberjs/rfcs/text/0000-deprecate-ember-logger.md

 that code should be changed _first_ or this change will be very difficult to debug.

 ### Codemod

-Provide a codemod that developers can use to switch references to the methods of `Ember.Logger` to use `console` instead.
+Provide a codemod that developers can use to switch references to the methods of `Ember.Logger` to use the corresponding `console` methods instead.
 I will definitely need help here.

-### For Add-On Developers
+### Add-On Developers

-The following high-impact packages (9 or 10 or a * on EmberObserver) use `Ember.Logger` and should probably be given an early heads-up to adjust their code to use `console` before this change is released.
+The following high-impact add-ons (9 or 10 or a * on EmberObserver) use `Ember.Logger` and should probably be given an early heads-up to adjust their code to use `console` before this RFC is implemented.
 This will limit the level of pain that their users experience when the deprecation is released.

 In the order of their number of references to `Ember.Logger`: